kwasniew/hyperbook/manuscript/preface.md

 # Preface

+> If I had more time, I would have written a shorter letter.
+>
+> -- Mark Twain

-This book gives you full coverage of Hyperapp - a tiny framework for building web interfaces.
+This book gives you full coverage of Hyperapp - a tiny framework for building JS web interfaces.

 ## How to use it